Remuneration of Directors (Excluding Independent Directors)

 - Remuneration shall be aimed at fully encouraging Directors and Executive Officers to perform their duties in line with management philosophy, Group vision, and Group management policy, and strongly motivating them toward the achievement of specific management goals to bring IHI’s and the IHI Group’s sustainable growth and improve the medium- and long-term corporate value.

-- Remuneration shall be structured with the appropriate allocation of a fixed base amount, an annual incentive (performance-based bonuses), which is linked to the operating performance of each fiscal year, and a medium- and long-term incentive (performance-based share remuneration), which is linked to medium- and long-term operating performance and corporate value aimed at broadly sharing a sense of value with stakeholders, and thereby shall contribute to performing with a sound entrepreneurial spirit.
+- Remuneration shall be structured with the appropriate allocation of a fixed base amount, an annual incentive (performance-based bonuses), which is linked to the operating performance of each fiscal year, and a long-term incentive (performance-based share remuneration and restricted share remuneration plan), which is linked to medium- and long-term operating performance and corporate value aimed at broadly sharing a sense of value with stakeholders, and thereby shall contribute to performing with a sound entrepreneurial spirit.

 - Under the management philosophy, “Human resources are our single most valuable asset,” appropriate treatment shall be provided to Officers of IHI in consideration of IHI’s management environment, and social roles and liabilities IHI undertakes.